-Since Android Studio 3.6, an alternative way of accessing views from the app code has been available in the form of view bindings.
+Since Android Studio 3.6, an alternative way of accessing views from the app code has been available in the form of view binding.

-11.2 View Bindings
+11.2 View Binding

-When view bindings are enabled in an app module, Android Studio automatically generates a binding class for each layout file within the module.
+When view binding is enabled in an app module, Android Studio automatically generates a binding class for each layout file within that module.
 Using this binding class, the layout views can be accessed from within the code without the need to use findViewById().

-The name of the binding class generated by Android Studio is based on the layout file name converted to so-called "camel case" with the word "Binding" appended to the end.
+The name of the binding class generated by Android Studio is based on the layout file name converted to socalled "camel case" with the word "Binding" appended to the end.
 In the case of the activity_main.xml file, for example, the binding class will be named ActivityMainBinding.